The Way to Fuel

 During exercise hydration

 The amount of fluid lost via sweat is completely individual, therefore there is no specific equation.
-To avoid dehydration sip fluids regularly during exercise and if you are a heavy sweater or prone to muscle cramps sip on Musashi Electrolytes (Released May 2020) to aid hydration.
+To avoid dehydration sip fluids regularly during exercise and if you are a heavy sweater or prone to muscle cramps sip on Musashi Electrolytesย to aid hydration.

 Post-exercise hydration

 Maximise sports performance by getting hydration right from the start.
-Replenish your fluid losses as soon as possible post-training with Musashi Electrolytes (Released May 2020).
+Replenish your fluid losses as soon as possible post-training with Musashi Electrolytes.